Software Engineering

 • Stay professional

-A declined negotiation rarely ruins an offer.
-Silence or avoidance causes more damage than asking respectfully.
+A declined negotiation rarely destroys an offer.
+Silence or hesitation often causes more damage than a respectful discussion.

 Remote Work and Salary Negotiation